rmorabia/rmorabia.github.io/content/hire/index.md

 ## How do I get in touch?

 If you've actually gotten this far, I am in awe.
 You're awesome and we should talk.
 Send an email to [hi@rmorabia.com](mailto:hi@rmorabia.com) and be sure to include **stardust** in the email somewhere so I know you've actually read this.

+This says more about me than my resume, but if you still need that internally, [here's a link](https://rmorabia.com/resume).

 *Last updated October 5th, 2025.*